What Type of Microgreens Should I Grow?

 3 containers of microgreens sitting on a kitchen island.
 A wooden cutting board with small scissors.

 Microgreens are nutrition-packed!
-They have 2-3.5 times more nutrients than mature spinach leaves (study)!
+They boast 2-3.5 times more nutrients than mature spinach leaves, and spinach is considered a superfood.

-Microgreens are a great introduction to gardening and provide fresh greens in the winter.
-They require minimal equipment and can easily be grown in small spaces.
-This makes microgreens a great gardening option if you live in an apartment or a small home!!
+Not ready to start a big garden yet?
+Microgreens are a great introduction to gardening, require minimal equipment, and can easily be grown in small spaces.
+This makes microgreens a great option if you live in an apartment or a small home!!

 What are the benefits of Microgreens?